 I can’t decide if these little coconut frosted, grain-free energy bites were inspired by my trip to Hawaii or this weekend’s blizzard on the east coast.
-These bites are a perfect portable snack to keep you going while hiking along a Hawaiian beach or shoveling your way out of your house.
+These dairy-free bites are a perfect portable snack to keep you going while hiking along a Hawaiian beach or shoveling your way out of your house.

 Either way, these are a great alternative to the store-bought energy or protein bars that are often packed with sugar.
 It’s amazing how much sugar is in some of the “protein” bars.
 In my opinion, most of them are only slightly better than a candy bar.
 But . . . off my soap box and on to better things!

 For more grain-free snacks and treats check out my gluten-free banana-blueberry muffins, healthy banana cupcakes recipe, and my gluten-free vegetable spring rolls with dipping sauce.

 Sweetener – There is no refined sugar in this recipe.
 I have used coconut palm sugar and coconut nectar as the sweetener.
 The coconut nectar syrup also helps to bind them together.
 If you can’t find it, agave or honey for non-vegans can be a good substitute.

 Cashew Butter – The cashew butter gives these energy bite richness and makes them satisfying.
 It also helps to hold them all together.
 Cashew butter can be quite expensive, so if you’re on a budget, use unsweetened peanut butter instead.
 If you have a nut allergy sunflower butter is a good option.

 Roasted Chickpeas – You can find these crunchy chickpea snacks in many markets.
 The Good Bean is a great brand.
 If you can’t find them, you can make your own by roasting canned chickpeas like this: